Medically reviewed by Drugs.com. Last updated on Sep 16, 2021.

 In the U.S.

 Therapeutic Class: Analgesic

 Chemical Class: Opioid

 Meperidine injection is used to relieve moderate to severe pain.
-It belongs to the group of medicines called narcotic analgesics (pain medicines).
-Meperidine acts on the central nervous system (CNS) to relieve pain.
+It may be used before or during surgery, or to relieve pain during labor or delivery.
+Meperidine belongs to the group of medicines called narcotic analgesics (pain medicines).
+It acts on the central nervous system (CNS) to relieve pain.

 When a narcotic medicine is used for a long time, it may become habit-forming, causing mental or physical dependence.
 However, people who have continuing pain should not let the fear of dependence keep them from using narcotics to relieve their pain.
 Mental dependence (addiction) is not likely to occur when narcotics are used for this purpose.
 Physical dependence may lead to withdrawal side effects if treatment is stopped suddenly.
 However, severe withdrawal side effects can usually be prevented by gradually reducing the dose over a period of time before treatment is stopped completely.

 Meperidine is available only with your doctor's prescription.

 Before using meperidine

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For meperidine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to meperidine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.